The Oracle and The Prism: A Decoupled and Efficient Framework for Generative Recommendation Explanation: Conclusion and Future Work

+\item \textbf{Broader Empirical Validation:} Future work should extend our validation by applying the Prism pipeline to \textbf{contemporary LLMs}, benchmarking against a wider array of SOTA methods (\textit{e.g., RAG-based explainers}), and evaluating across more diverse domains (\textit{e.g., e-commerce, news}).
+This would test the generalizability of our ``hallucination filtering'' discovery and establish its relevance in the current state-of-the-art landscape.

-\item \textbf{Mechanism Analysis:} A fascinating finding is the student model's emergent capability to filter teacher-generated hallucinations.
-A deeper dissection of this mechanism through detailed ablation studies (\textit{e.g., on model capacity, prompt constraints}) and specialized factuality metrics (e.g., FactScore \cite{min2023factscore}) is a pivotal objective.
+\item \textbf{Dissecting the Hallucination Filtering Mechanism:} A key finding is the student's emergent ability to filter teacher-generated hallucinations.
+A deeper dissection of this mechanism through targeted ablations (\textit{e.g., on model capacity or prompt constraints}) and using specialized factuality metrics (\textit{e.g., FactScore \cite{min2023factscore}}) is a pivotal objective to understand and control this phenomenon.

-\item \textbf{Philosophical Synergy with RAG\cite{arslan2024survey}:} Our framework shares a philosophical foundation with \textbf{Retrieval Augmented Generation (RAG)}.
-We conceptualize Prism as a form of ``\textbf{Recommendation-Augmented Generation}'' where the generative model explains a pre-retrieved item.
-Future work could deepen this connection by having the ranker provide explicit \textbf{evidence} (\textit{e.g., key user behaviors}) for the recommendation, enabling the generator to produce explanations that are not only faithful but also \textbf{fully auditable}, paving the way for a new generation of transparent recommender systems\cite{fan2024survey}. \end{itemize}
+\item \textbf{Synergy with Retrieval-Augmented Generation (RAG):} Our framework shares a philosophical foundation with RAG, which we term ``Recommendation-Augmented Generation.''
+Future work could deepen this synergy by integrating explicit retrieval.
+For instance, retrieving factual knowledge about an item before generation could ground the explanation and enhance faithfulness.
+Moreover, having the ranker provide \textbf{auditable evidence} (\textit{e.g., key user behaviors}) would pave the way for fully transparent recommender systems\cite{fan2024survey, arslan2024survey}.